SmalkiGroove/heroes-expansion/doc/HEROES.md

 Gremlin Master - Artificier

 - All Gremlins in hero's army gain +1 to their Attack and Defense for every two levels of the hero.
-- Every hero turn in combat, all Gremlins in his army shoot at a random enemy creature.
+- Every hero turn in combat, a stack of Gremlins in his army shoot at a random enemy creature.
+Uses only half of the Gremlin's ATB.
+Each Gremlins stack needs 1 hero turn to recharge this effect (cannot trigger the same stack twice in a row).
 - New Gremlins are provided to all other heroes each day (provided that they have some in their army).
 The amount is equal to this hero's level.

 Starting Skills